cis-ds/course-site/content/notes/importing-data.markdown

 <img src="/notes/importing-data_files/figure-html/feather-1.png" width="672" />

-`feather` is generally faster than RDS and `read_csv()`.^[Notice that the x-axis is logarithmically scaled.]
-Furthermore, [it has native support for Python, R, and Julia.](https://github.com/wesm/feather), so if you develop an analytics pipeline that switches between R and Python, you can import/export data files in `.feather` without any loss of information.
+`read_feather()` is generally faster than RDS and `read_csv()`.^[Notice that the x-axis is logarithmically scaled.]
+Furthermore, [it has native support for Python, R, and Julia.](http://arrow.apache.org/blog/2019/08/08/r-package-on-cran/), so if you develop an analytics pipeline that switches between R and Python, you can import/export data files in `.feather` without any loss of information.

 ## `readxl`